bukurocci/jquery.eqHeight.js/README.md

 # jquery.eqheight.js

-A jQuery plugin that equalize the height of elements
+A simple jQuery plugin that equalize the height of elements

 ## Usage
 Specify the parent element of the elements which you would like to equalize the height,